Keilor Downs College

 Keilor Downs College (abbreviated as KDC) is a government-funded high school which services the Keilor Downs area of Melbourne, Australia.
 The co-educational school caters for students from Year 7 to Year 12.

+A strong majority of 78% of students from the school achieved an ATAR above 50 in 2022.
+The school median ATAR for 2022 was 29, demonstrating strong overall academic achievement.

+Keilor Downs College was ranked 39th out of all state secondary schools in Victoria based on VCE results in 2018.